qbicsoftware/variantstore-service/README.md

 - Ask Beacon endpoint if a specific variant exists in the store
 - Export variants in Variant Call Format (VCF) and [FHIR](https://www.hl7.org/fhir/)

-## Documentation
+## Full Documentation

-Please visit the [Documentation](/docs/README.md) for detailed installation, run and configuration instructions.
+See [Documentation](/docs/README.md) for the full detailed installation, run and configuration instructions.

 Detailed documentation of the RESTful API is additionally available on [SwaggerHub](https://app.swaggerhub.com/apis/christopher-mohr/variantstore/0.6).